discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 It offers a great amount of healing through Clone related traits like <Trait name="Illusionary Inspiration"/>, <Trait name="Restorative Illusions"/>, Wells via <Trait name="All's Well That Ends Well"/>, <Boon name="Regeneration"/>, <Trait name="Restorative Mantras"/>.
 As well as providing boon removal in order to deal with <Instability name="No Pain, No Gain"/>.
 It also has great utility for T4 fractals, with pulls through <Skill name="Temporal Curtain"/>, and access to <Effect name="Stealth"/>, <Effect name="Superspeed"/>, and leaps such as <Skill name="Mirage Thrust"/> for skips.

 The main difference in playing <Specialization name="Chronomancer" text="Heal Boon Chronomancer"/> in Fractals compared to Raids, is the use of <Skill name="Signet of Inspiration"/> with <Trait name="Blurred Inscriptions"/>.
-This is due to Fractals having less constant damage pressure and instead players benefitting from damage mitigation over healing output.
+This is due to Fractals typically having less damage pressure and instead players benefitting from damage mitigation over healing output.
 Additionally, especially in T4 fractals, a lot of trash mobs tend to die very quickly making it hard to keep generating multiple clones in a lot of encounters.
-By bringing boon extension, you make maintaining <Boon name="Quickness"/> or <Boon name="Alacrity"/> much easier and keep your party happy and the run smooth.
+By bringing boon extension, you make maintaining <Boon name="Quickness"/> or <Boon name="Alacrity"/> much easier for yourself, keeping your party happy and the run smooth.

 <Divider text="Equipment"/>